pvgenuchten/training-gitops-sdi/docker/README.md

 ### Generate mapfiles

-A number of environment variables is required as part of mapserver generation.
+A number of environment variables is required as part of MapServer generation.
 The variables can best be passed in using a `.env` file.

 Create a `.env` file at ./webdav with content: